janantala/angular-adaptive-speech/README.md

 # Testing

+More tests will be added...

 We use karma and jshint to ensure the quality of the code.
 The easiest way to run these checks is to use grunt:

   npm install -g grunt-cli
   npm install
   bower install
   grunt

 The karma task will try to open Chrome as a browser in which to run the tests.
-Make sure this is available or change the configuration in `test\test.config.js`
+Make sure this is available or change the configuration in `test/test.config.js`

 # License

 The MIT License

-Copyright (c) 2013 the Jan Antala, https://github.com/janantala
+Copyright (c) 2013 Jan Antala, https://github.com/janantala